 Although some versions, especially older ones such as the King James (1611), ASV (1901), and Rotherham (1902) read “eagles,” the bird being referred to is a vulture.
 Vultures are well known for eating dead bodies, and the fact that this verse shows them coming as a group, as “the sons of a vulture,” is typical vulture behavior.
 In contrast, eagles are usually loners when it comes to eating.

 The picture being painted in the text is of a person who rejected his father and mother and thus was rejected by his family.
 So when he died, perhaps even as a criminal (see commentary on “ravens” in this verse), he was not even buried but was being picked at and eaten by a group of vultures.
-In a culture when family tombs and burial plots were common and it was a great curse to not be buried.
-Most people believed (falsely, but it was a very universal belief) that a proper burial was important for a comfortable existance in the afterlife.
-Thus, this verse was a horrifying threat of unspeakable loneliness and rejection.
+In a culture when family tombs and burial plots were common and it was a great curse to not be buried, most people believed (falsely, but it was a very universal belief) that a proper burial was important for a comfortable existence in the afterlife.
+Thus, this verse was a horrifying threat of unspeakable loneliness and rejection (see commentary on Jer.
+14:16).